-Coronavirus: US woman 'devastated' after catching Covid-19 twice
+Covid 19 coronavirus: US woman 'devastated' after catching virus twice

 'I FELT GREAT'

-After recovering from coronavirus in February Ms McKee told NBC 5 antibodies showed up in her system and she donated blood to researchers, feeling certain her ordeal was over.
+After recovering from coronavirus in February McKee told NBC 5 antibodies showed up in her system and she donated blood to researchers, feeling certain her ordeal was over.

-"I felt great going finally something good is coming out of the hell I've been through, because I'm going to help up to eight people with this plasma.," she said.
+"I felt great going finally something good is coming out of the hell I've been through, because I'm going to help up to eight people with this plasma," she said.

 But last week she began feeling unwell with a headache and high blood pressure, taking herself to hospital to get checked out.

-"I would never have known had they not insisted on doing another COVID test," she said, "and I was floored when it was positive."
+"I would never have known had they not insisted on doing another Covid test," she said, "and I was floored when it was positive."

-Ms McKee said doctors now believe she never fully recovered and the disease had simply gone dormant for several months.
+McKee said doctors now believe she never fully recovered and the disease had simply gone dormant for several months.

 She is now "mortified and seriously devastated" at the thought she may have been infecting family and friends since February.

-"I thought I was perfectly, perfectly fine," Ms McKee said.
+"I thought I was perfectly, perfectly fine," McKee said.

 GETTING COVID-19 TWICE: WHAT WE KNOW